intellicook/app-controller/README.md

    # Install the Husky.Net git hooks
    dotnet husky install
    ```

+4. You have 2 options for running the database:

+   - Use [Microsoft SQL Server Express LocalDB](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb), which will be closer to the production environment.
+You will need to run the migrations to create the database schema.

+   - Use In-Memory Database, which is easier to set up and use for development.
+To enable it, the `USE_IN_MEMORY_DATABASE` environment variable have to be set to `true`, which should already be done for you in the "Http/Https In Memory Database" configurations in the [AppController/Properties/launchSettings.json](AppController/Properties/launchSettings.json) file.

 ## Making Code Changes

 Important things to note when making code changes:

-- All code changes made to the main branch must be done from a pull request.
+- All code changes made to the main branch must be done from a pull request, the branch name should use `kebab-case`.

 - The GitHub workflows on the pull request must be passed before being able to merge into main.

 - The formatting are defined in [.editorconfig](./.editorconfig).

+- Always use the `dotnet-ef` tool to create migrations and update the database schema, so that the migration files are consistent.